Victorian Railways Short W type carriage: AW cars

 Built from 1911, 29 AW cars were built.
 They were numbered 1AW to 29AW, and had the then-standard clerestory roofs.
 Over the years these were found to be insufficient for the traffic, and so numbers 30AW–35AW were built in 1922, the last to have the clerestory roof style.
 They seated six people in each of the 6 compartments (one reserved for ladies and two reserved for Smoking), plus two more people at each end for a total of 40 passengers.
 As patronage grew and older cars were retired, construction resumed in 1925.
 This batch consisted of 36AW to 40AW, but these cars were fitted with the new style of curved roofs.

 Of the first 23 cars, when looking from the Ladies end towards the Smoking end, the corridor was on the right-hand side for cars with even numbers, but on the left-hand side for cars with odd numbers.
 It is not known whether this pattern extended across the rest of the shorter carriage fleet.

 On 18 September 1975, 30AW re-entered service following a stint at Newport Workshops, having been selected for a trial of in-carriage heating.
 It used two gas cylinders supplied by Gilbarco and fitted to the undercarriage to heat water running through radiators under each seat, in lieu of foot-warmers.
 This was done because a new timetable, then recently introduced, did not permit enough time to equip each carriage with foot-warmers at regular intervals.
 The carriage was trialled primarily on Geelong and Bacchus Marsh commuter trips.
 Later, cars 31AW, 30-34BW and 15, 30-33CE were similarly upgraded.

 Standard gauge service

-In 1972 nine of the 64ft W cars were converted to standard gauge, and they were joined by car 1VBW ex 36AW.
+In 1972 the Victorian Railways converted ten of their AW carriages to provide extra capacity for special trains on the standard gauge between Melbourne and Sydney.
+The first converted was curved-roof, short 36AW, which exited Ballarat North Workshops on 3 November 1972 for transfer to Newport and further modifications.
+While at Ballarat it was recoded 1VBW, repainted blue and gold, fitted with roller-bearing axle boxes, and had a second water tank fitted.
+It was joined by long AW cars 60-68, reclassed 1-9VFW.
 The entire consist was painted in blue and gold, and used primarily on special excursion trips such as scouting or defence 'specials' that required one train.
 The consist provided for up to 652 seats across the ten carriages.